Porto’s Bakery and Cafe in Burbank

 - Gets crazy busy during lunch hour

-- Cost: Can eat for less then $5 but if you want a sandwich it is $5-$7
+- Cost: Can eat for less than $5 but if you want a sandwich it is $5-$7

 - Location: 3614 West Magnolia Boulevard, Burbank, CA 91505

-I was given a menu when I walked in and was surprised by how good the prices were.
-You could eat many of the cuban side dishes for a dollar each.
-I took one for the team and ordered 6 items, a dessert and a drink and my total was $11 dollars.
-Here is what I had and the reviews, but pretty much everything was fantastic so just go and check it out for yourself.
+I was given a menu when I walked in and was surprised by how reasonable the prices were.
+You could eat many of the Cuban side dishes for a dollar each.
+I took one for the team and ordered six items, a dessert, and a drink, and my total was $11.
+Here is what I had and the reviews, but pretty much everything was fantastic, so just go and check it out for yourself.

-Next was the ham croquette which was a ground ham, seasoned and fried with potatoes.
-The ham is fantastic and full of a rich savory flavor, breaded perfectly not fried like you would anticipate.
+Next was the ham croquette, which had ground ham, seasoned and fried, with potatoes.
+The ham was fantastic and full of a rich, savory flavor, breaded perfectly and not fried like you would anticipate.

-For my last savory item I had the pork tamale which was melt in your mouth smooth.
-I love tamales and this is one of the best I have had.
+For my last savory item, I had the pork tamale, which was melted in your mouth.
+I love tamales, and this is one of the best I have had.
 The meat in the middle worked well with the rich corn outer shell.
 It was fantastic and was probably the best thing I ordered.
-It says it is a Cuban tamale and it does taste different then it’s Mexican counterpart, I would say it is more soft in the way the corn is prepared, if that makes sense.
+It says it is a Cuban tamale, and it does taste different then it’s Mexican counterpart.
+I would say it is softer in the way the corn is prepared, if that makes sense.